leozamvi/leozamvi/README.md

 - 👋 Hi, I’m @leozamvi
-- 👀 I’m interested in ... learn to code
+- 👀 I’m interested in ... learn some things
 - 🌱 I’m currently learning ...
 HTML, CSS, JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... email for contact: leo.amaral59@gmail.com